 You’ll have enough on your plate dealing with your own doubts and fears, which everyone has, so don’t take on theirs too.
 Just keep persevering and follow your own vision.

 And be prepared to do things your way too.
-Yes you can learn valuable systems and structures to get your business up and running, and that’s what I teach in my 10 Step Business Builder Programme, but once you’re on your way then you can also tweak and adjust to create a bespoke business which is based around your own particular strengths, values and sense of purpose.
+Yes you can learn valuable systems and structures to get your business up and running, and that’s what I teach in my career coaching programme but once you’re on your way then you can also tweak and adjust to create a bespoke business which is based around your own particular strengths, values and sense of purpose.

 So if you hear that you’re doing it ‘wrong’ or getting unsolicited advice from well meaning friends or relatives who don’t actually know much about your chosen business niche, then you can thank them but you don’t have to take on their opinions or their doubt.